USS Bullhead: Third patrol and sinking

-On 31 July 1945 Bullhead left Fremantle submarine base, Western Australia to commence her third war patrol.
+On 31 July 1945 Bullhead left Fremantle to commence her third war patrol.
 Her orders were to patrol in a "wolfpack" with Capitaine and Puffer in the Java Sea until 5 September and then head for Subic Bay in the Philippines.
+On 4 August, Bullhead met the Dutch submarine HNLMS O 21 350 miles south of the Lombok Strait and transferred a sack of mail intended for the United States.
+This was the last confirmed sighting of Bullhead.

 Bullhead reported on 6 August that she had passed through Lombok Strait.
 That was the last word received from Bullhead.
 On 12 August, Capitaine, planning to arrive on 13 August, ordered Bullhead to take position the following day in a scouting line with Capitaine and Puffer.
 Receiving no reply, Capitaine reported on 15 August, "Have been unable to contact Bullhead by any means since arriving in area."